pact-foundation/pact-mock_service/packaging/README.md

-# Creating standalone mock service packages
+# Releasing standalone mock service packages

 * From the base directory of the project run: